Duyvendak version

 # 46.

-When the Empire has the Way, (even) coursers will be stabled for the sake of their dung.
+When the Empire has the Way, (even) coursers will be stabled for the sake of

 When the Empire is without the Way, warhorses will be raised in the suburb.